 Temperament and care

 The Comet requires no exceptional care and can survive in the same conditions as Common goldfish.
 Comets are a very hardy variety of goldfish and therefore an excellent choice for beginners.
+They come in a variety of colors that make them look great in a pond and since they are quick and playful by nature this is the type of habitat that is usually best for them.

 Due to their hardy nature, Comets make excellent pond fish and are usually a feature of koi ponds.
 Comets should not be kept with slower, double tailed varieties.
 This is largely because they are strong swimmers that are able to out-compete their slower cousins for food.